 Yearly physical exams and annual wellness visits (AWVs) are both important tools for keeping patients healthy and preventing more complex issues, but they are vastly different.
 Everyone is eligible for physical exams, but AWVs are a zero-cost benefit for Medicare beneficiaries only.

-When entering a value-based model, providers need to understand the differences, code them properly, and explain to their patients what to expect in an AWV to avoid confusion on their part.
+When entering a value-based model, providers need to understand the differences, code them properly, and explain to their patients what to expect in an AWV to prevent confusion.

-Unlike physical exams, annual wellness visits don’t involve any physical contact with a provider other than taking vitals such as weight and blood pressure.
-AWVs are more of an in-depth discussion between the patient and provider to go over medical history, review medications and risk factors for disease, and create a personalized health maintenance plan.
+Unlike physical exams, annual wellness visits don’t involve any physical contact other than taking vitals such as weight and blood pressure.
+AWVs are more of an in-depth discussion to go over medical history, review medications and risk factors for disease, and create a personalized health maintenance plan.

 Annual wellness visits are important for patients because they identify care gaps that could impact long-term health, improve quality of care, reduce healthcare costs, and increase the rate of screenings and vaccinations.